Jmete/youtube-dislikes/README.md

 ## Downloading the dataset
 As mentioned previously, we will use a historical dataset called “Youtube Metadata Collection (2019-02)” which is located at https://archive.org/details/Youtube_metadata_02_2019

-Running the <b>downloadtars.py</b> file allows the users to incrementally download the .tar files from archive.org.
+Running the **downloadtars.py** file allows the users to incrementally download the .tar files from archive.org.
 The script monitors the storagepath folder to check for downloaded files and skips them if detected.
 This helps if the script fails during procsesing and needs to be restarted.

 We highly suggest using a NAS (network attached storage) for this since the massive dataset can be hundreds of GB in size.

 ## Processing JSON
-Running <b>combinejson.py</b> will go to the storagepath location, and process json files in batches by loading a user-specificed amount (which should be set depending on your memory capacity) into Pandas, and then exports the data into parquet files in a parq folder inside the storagepath location.
+Running **combinejson.py** will go to the storagepath location, and process json files in batches by loading a user-specificed amount (which should be set depending on your memory capacity) into Pandas, and then exports the data into parquet files in a parq folder inside the storagepath location.

 Doing so allows us to reduce over 140,000 JSON files into 301 Parquet files (each ~1,000,000 rows of data).
 While this adds an extremely lengthy processing step instead of directly going from JSON -> PostgreSQL, we found that pre-processing into parquet files can help with initial analysis and reduce IO bottlenecks later on when loading data into PostgreSQL.

-<b>Note:</b> combinejson.py will create .pickle files it will use to store which paths it has already processed which will enable it to skip already processed files which helps if it ever gets stopped before completion.
+**Note:** combinejson.py will create .pickle files it will use to store which paths it has already processed which will enable it to skip already processed files which helps if it ever gets stopped before completion.

 ## Loading data into PostgreSQL

-Running <b>dataentry_from_parquet.py</b> will loop through the stored parquet files based on the storagepath variable (where combinejson.py saved them), performs some initial data cleaning and processing, arranges and renames the columns in the same order/name as the PostgreSQL table schema expects, and then loads the data into the database table.
+Running **dataentry_from_parquet.py** will loop through the stored parquet files based on the storagepath variable (where combinejson.py saved them), performs some initial data cleaning and processing, arranges and renames the columns in the same order/name as the PostgreSQL table schema expects, and then loads the data into the database table.

 Data processing steps performed at this step include:
 - Converting date columns to datetime format.